10 Tips to Handling Picky Eaters

 9. Understand that most food marketed to kids hooks them in every way.
 They love the taste, the packaging, the sameness (the fact that it always looks and tastes the same), the reliability and the excitement of bright foods made with artificial colors.
 Instead, buy foods with short ingredient lists and without artificial colors.

-10. Don’t cater to your picky eater.
+10. Don’t cater to your picky eaters.
 Though you can’t always change your child’s preferences, what you can change is your response to him or her.
 Make and serve one meal.
 I promise: eventually, you will have a kid who enjoys eating all sorts of food!

 When to seek a professional’s advice: